This content block does not have a preview.

 Building History

 The original building opened in 1917 as the Martha Washington Hotel for Self-Supporting Women, home to 90 women, acquired by the Portland Women’s Union (now the Women’s Foundation of Oregon).
 This group of volunteers created one of the first organizations in Oregon to provide safe housing for young women.
 The women who lived there were teachers, nurses, seamstresses, clerical employees and students, 18 to 26 years old, from Oregon, Washington and Idaho and from as far away as England, Illinois, Kansas, California, Nebraska and Ohio.
-Occupancy dwindled over time as result of World War II and the Great Depression.
+Occupancy dwindled over time as a result of World War II and the Great Depression.
 During World War II, the hotel was home to war workers.

 In 1969, the Portland Development Commission (now Prosper Portland) bought the original Martha Washington building for use as student housing by Portland State University.
 They renamed the building Montgomery Court and it remains in use today.
 The Portland Women’s Union purchased the Campbell Court Hotel at 1115 SW 11th– which had been used by Multnomah College as a dormitory since 1961– and renamed that building the Martha Washington.